gongahkia/personal-wiki/x86Assembly.md

 # `x86 Assembly`

-Instructions that provide a low-level interface to computer hardware to directly manipulate registers and memory for systems-level programming and optimization.
+Instructions providing a low-level interface to computer hardware for systems-level programming and optimization.

 ## Comments